NetEng-Pro/dev-neteng-pro/pages/terms.md

 ## About

 Welcome to Network Engineering Pro (NetEng-Pro), a Free/Libre and Open Source community.
-By accessing or using any of our 'partner platforms', you agree to comply with the following Terms and Conditions ("T&C").
+By accessing or using any of our partner platforms, you agree to these Terms and Conditions ("T&C"). _In this document, 'Network Engineering Pro' and 'NetEng-Pro' collectively refer to the community, its platforms, and all individual members._

+**These terms safeguard both the community and its members from potential legal issues arising from the use of our services, none of which are currently self-hosted.**

+> ⚠️ **TL;DR:** Network Engineering Pro, including both the community and its
+> individual members, provides no warranties and assumes no liability for any
+> damages.
+By using our platforms, you agree to indemnify and hold NetEng-Pro
+> and its members harmless from any claims.

+&nbsp;

 ### _Partner Platforms_